 New events: No new template for INFO and NOOF events.

 Action 13: The review of the existing SR2012 templates for SR2013 updates must be done by the responsible persons for January 10 at the latest.
+Updates to be sent to Jacques with track changes into the document.

+The persons responsible for reviewing the templates for SR2013 are also responsible for reviewing the same templates on MyStandards. (www.swift.com/MyStandards).

 The list of the responsible people is listed in the following Excel file in the tab “CA Event Templates List”